 3) Pop filter to reduce noise

 You can also use a pop filter to reduce unwanted sounds.
-A pop shield is a piece of cloth or other material stretched across the front of your microphone to prevent “popping” P’s and T’s, which can happen when you speak too close to it.
+A pop shield is a piece of cloth which covers the microphone to help prevent “popping” P’s and T’s, which can happen when you speak too close to it.
 It can help get rid of sibilant sounds and can also help reduce other stuff in the room, such as fans etc.

 4) Use a noise gate app or DAW plugin